QuantEcon/Expectations.jl/docs/src/index.md

 ```@repl default
 nodeList = nodes(E)
 vals = map(x -> sin(x)^2, nodeList)
-E * vals
+@suppress E * vals
-(2E) * vals
+@suppress (2E) * vals
 ```

 The above behavior, in some sense, puts the "operator" in "expectation operator"; that is, it allows it to move elements of a vector space around, and to be scalar-multiplied.

+### User-Defined Nodes and Convenience Functions

+There are some situations where we are forced to use a specific set of nodes.
+In those situations, `E = expectation(dist, nodes)` will create the relevant object.

+In general, `expectation(f, dist, ...)` is equivalent to `E(f)`, where `E = expectation(dist, ...)`.

 ## Supported Distributions, Algorithms, Keywords, and Defaults